chloeekk/chloeekk.github.io/content/posts/inference-model-vs-general-purpose-model/index.md

 * **Needs clear instructions**: Vague prompts produce vague results; learning to “prompt effectively” is essential.
 * **Resource-dependent**: Large models may require strong hardware or cloud support.

+#### What is “Model Hallucination”?

+One of the most common issues with general-purpose models is **“hallucination”**—the model confidently generates information that sounds plausible but is actually incorrect.
+This is not a bug, but a byproduct of how the model works:

+* **Cause:** The model predicts the next token based on probability, rather than truly “understanding” facts.
+When training data is insufficient or a question falls outside its knowledge scope, it may “guess” the answer based on language patterns.
+* **Manifestations:** Fabricating non-existent paper citations, inventing historical events, producing incorrect mathematical calculations, or generating fake API documentation.
+* **How to reduce hallucinations:**

+  * Ask the model to cite sources or acknowledge uncertainty
+  * Use Retrieval-Augmented Generation (RAG), allowing the model to answer based on real documents
+  * Manually verify critical information
+  * Use specially optimized models (e.g., versions trained with RLHF)

+#### What is RLHF?

+**RLHF (Reinforcement Learning from Human Feedback)** is a key technique for training high-quality general-purpose models.
+In simple terms:

+1. **Initial training:** The model first learns language patterns from large-scale text data
+2. **Human evaluation:** Human reviewers rank multiple model responses (which is better, safer, or more helpful)
+3. **Reinforcement learning:** The model learns to generate responses that better align with human preferences

+RLHF makes models:

+* **Safer** (reducing harmful content)
+* **More useful** (better understanding user intent)
+* **More honest** (fewer hallucinations and greater willingness to admit uncertainty)

+Mainstream models such as ChatGPT and Claude all use RLHF.

+### Can general-purpose models perform reasoning?

+Yes, but with limitations.
+General-purpose models can handle a certain level of logical reasoning, but:

+* **Simple reasoning:** Everyday logic, common-sense reasoning, basic math—usually works well
+* **Complex reasoning:** Multi-step proofs, advanced mathematics, or problems requiring strict logical chains—more prone to errors or skipping steps
+* **Improvement method:** Using Chain-of-Thought prompting (explicitly asking the model to “think step by step”) can significantly improve reasoning performance

+This is also why specialized reasoning models exist—they are specifically optimized in architecture and training for reasoning tasks.

 ### Examples of Common General-Purpose Models

 * **ChatGPT (OpenAI)**: Multi-purpose for conversation, writing, summarization, and explanations.